Abdelgo/Docker_Kubernetes/README_docker_commands.md

 to stop a container

 Docker stop "Container Id" (send a SIGTERM signal saying stop the process when you are ready 'smooth stop')
-§ docker stop will be executed for 10s, if container not stopped then docker sill send a kill signal" $
+docker stop will be executed for 10s, if container not stopped then docker sill send a kill signal"

 docker kill "Container Id" (send a SIGKILL signal saying stop now, no additional work executed!)

-## running a command inside a running container
+# running a command inside an already running container
 docker exec -it "container ID" "Command"
 docker exec -i -t "container ID" "Command" (the -i is for the Stdin input in linux and the t is for the nice format)
 ex: